As someone who lives in Nagasaki and deals with Nagasaki tea, I cannot turn my back on this history.

 The major cities of Japan were devastated by air raids before the two bombs were dropped.

-Therefore, in May 1945, the Japanese higher-ups (Supreme War Guidance Council) were discussing the surrender of Japan.
+In May 1945, the Japanese higher-ups (Supreme War Guidance Council) first discussed the possibility of the surrender of Japan.
+The council decided against surrender.

 There were also people in the U.S. who were opposed to the use of the atomic bomb.
 (Szilard’s Petition)